How to manage the accounts payable process in 2025

 Understanding recurring payment systems can remove the stress and distraction of managing repeating payments.
 However, you should balance this with the need to have visibility across your payments - you don’t want to risk paying for things you no longer need.

-Know exactly who authorizes payments
+Know exactly who authorises payments

 A lot of mistakes occur because people aren’t sure of a critical detail - who signs off on the payment of supplier invoices, exactly?